Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

     cta: Free Consultation
     desc: >-
-      Brilliant is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
-It’s easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.<br><br>As Brilliant® Pro Certified installer we provide fully integrated smart home solutions.
+      Brilliant is an in-wall lighting and control system that makes it easy for homeowners, families, guests to control lighting, shades, doorbells, locks, cameras, music, climate, intercom, scenes, and more.
+It’s easy to install, integrates with the top brands in every smart home category, and transforms any house or apartment into an easy-to-use smart home.<br><br>As a Brilliant® Pro Certified installer we provide fully integrated smart home solutions.
 We deliver an easy-to-use solution that the entire household will use.